yeongseon/flutter-iot-template/flutter_app/README.md

 - A simple "Hello from Flutter!" message by default
 - Fetching a greeting from a FastAPI backend endpoint `/hello` on startup
+- Running on macOS, Android emulator, or real devices

 ---